XingyuHe/NLP-HW1/GUIDE.md

    2. Perhaps consider the difference between two scores
    3. Perhaps the neutral words are not that helpful, maybe we can convert raw count oif features into percentage points
+3. linguistic features:
+   perhaps get rid some of the swear words because they look like they are necessary words for discussion such as arian, sodom

 FINISHED:
 1. raw counts of each connotations in a sentence such as "positive", "negative", "neutral"